8.8. Lunar Reconnaissance Orbiter (LRO) NAC

 8.8.6.
 Running stereo

 Stereo can then be run either with unstitched or stitched .cub files.
-Here’s an example:
+Here’s an example with the unstitched LE images:

 Check the stereo convergence angle as printed during preprocessing (Section 8.1).
 That angle is often too small for LRO NAC, and then the results are not going to be great.

 See Section 6 for a discussion about various stereo speed-vs-quality choices.
-Consider using mapprojection (Section 6.1.7).
+Consider using mapprojection (Section 6.1.7) for best results for steep slopes.